datasciblog/datasciblog.github.io/_posts/2019-12-06-DL-01-activation-functions.md

 # ReLU vs leaky ReLU
 - **ReLU** does not suffer from the vanishing gradient problem.
 It is a very common choice these days.
 - A disadvantage of **ReLU** is that its derivative is equal to 0 for negative input values.
-This is why we have **leak ReLU**.
-However, **leak ReLU** is not used as much as **ReLU** in practice.
+This is why we have **leaky ReLU**.
+However, **leaky ReLU** is not used as much as **ReLU** in practice.
 This is because when training neural networks, the input of ReLU function is usually large which can help overcome the disadvantage.